EnterpriseDB/docs/.github/pull_request_template.md

 ## What Changed?

 Please list, at a high level, what changed in your branch.
-If you changed content, include the product, section, and version as applicable.
-PLEASE REMOVE THE USER INSTRUCTIONS INCLUDING THE EXAMPLES BEFORE MERGING THE PR.
+If you changed content, include the product, section, and version as applicable. **Please remove the user instructions including the examples before merging the PR.**

 **Examples**